csci399-enterprisesoftwaredevelopment/syllabus/README.md

 7. Make sure all of your code is committed.
 8. Push/sync up to GitHub.

-* All assignments are due at the start of class on the specified date.
+***All assignments are due at the start of class on the specified date.***

    * You can continue to push fixes and improvements until the date (with no penalty) or for one week after (with letter grade penalty) – just add a comment in the pull request to let me know it's been updated.

-* I will leave appropriate feedback as an Issue.
+   * I will leave appropriate feedback as an Issue inside of your repository.

 #### Versions